BenjaminSauder/pixel_grid/README.md

 A small utility addon to display render pixels in the scene camera view.
 It comes with an operator to snap vertices to the render pixels of an orthographic camera.

 The addon does take "Render Resolution" and "Percentage Scale" into consideration.
-Camera Shift should also work as well.

 After installation a small "pixel grid" checkbox should appear in the camera properties > display tab.